hostbrook/laravel-dkim/README.md

    'dkim_private_key' => '/storage/app/dkim/private_key.txt',
    ```

-   As an option, you can add full RSA Private Key to the `/config/mail.php` file, for example:
+   As an option, you can add the full RSA Private Key to the `/config/mail.php` file, for example:

    ```
    'dkim_private_key' => '-----BEGIN RSA PRIVATE KEY-----